raquo/Airstream/README.md

 #### Handling Errors Using Observers

-**`Observer.withRecover(onNext, onError: PartialFunction[Throwable, Unit])`** lets you handle some or all of the errors coming from upstream observables.
+**`Observer.fromTry(nextTry => ...)`** and **`Observer.withRecover(onNext, onError: PartialFunction[Throwable, Unit])`** let you handle all or some of the errors coming from upstream observables.
 Errors for which `onError` is not defined get reported as unhandled.

 **`Observer.ignoreErrors(onNext)`** is similar to `recoverIgnoreErrors` on observables – it simply silences any error it receives, so that it does not get reported as unhandled.

+Observers that are derived from other observers, e.g. `observer.contramap[Int](...)`, pass the error to the original observer, and so maintain the original observer's error handling behaviour.

+Airstream-provided Observer constructors that let you specify an error handling callback (e.g. `Observer.fromTry` and `Observer.withRecover`) also have a `handleObserverErrors` param.
+When this param is true (that's the default), if the observer's callback throws while processing an incoming event, the same observer's **error** callback (the onError method) gets called with the error wrapped in ObserverError.
+This lets you automatically propagate unexpected exceptions up the chain of observers instead of sending the error into unhandled right away.
+For more details, see [Errors Can Become Wrapped](#errors-can-become-wrapped) above.

 #### Other Error Handling Considerations